devorbitus/alpine-cf-cli-python3/README.md

 alpine-cf-cli-python3
 ==================
-This is the Docker Java Maven
+This is the Docker Alpine Cloud Foundry CLI Python3 docker image

 ### Usage